Real Students - Real Results

 Lauren S. - Prior score 167 (September 2014); after four sessions and extensive practice, scored 180 on her final practice test before taking the February 2015 LSAT.

 Jane J. - Wildly varying scores before tutoring; fairly significant test-taking anxiety.
-Scored 169 on September 2014 LSAT, currently attending Harvard Law School.
+Scored 169 on September 2014 LSAT, attended Harvard Law School.

 S. L. F. - Starting score 152.
 Some prior prep.
 Scored 172 on June 2014 LSAT after 40 hours of tutoring and ~300 hours studying over five months.
 Admitted to Yale Law School.